-Consult with appropriate resources.
-A good place to start is with your Risk and Quality team to determine whether we are in a position to comment.
+A good place to start is with your Risk and Quality team to determine

 I am on the professional ethics committee of a professional accountants' association, which has agreed to take a view on a proposed standard that differs from PwC's view.
 May I publicly present the association's view (such as in public hearings)?